 John C. Simons

-John is a Director of The United Hospital Fund, a Trustee of amfAR, The American Foundation for Aids Research, and a former Trustee of the Brooklyn Academy of Music.
+John is the Chairman of the Board of The United Hospital Fund, and a former director of amfAR, The American Foundation for Aids Research, The Greater Jamaica Capital Corporation and a former Trustee of the Brooklyn Academy of Music.
 John was also Chairman of the Lincoln Center Business Council and a member of Lincoln Center Corporate Fund.
-John was appointed by Mayor Bloomberg in 2003 to be a member of the Mayor’s Fund to Advance New York City.
-John has a bachelor’s degree from Trinity College.
+John was appointed by Mayor Bloomberg in 2003 to be a member of the Mayor's Fund to Advance New York City.
+John has a bachelor's degree from Trinity College.